getodk/docs/docs/entities-intro.rst

 We have added the Entity concept instead of letting data flow directly between forms because it adds more flexibility.
 In particular, it's common to have a workflow centered around a thing with a status that determines what needs to be done with that thing.
 Having an Entity representation with one or more properties that represent its status means it's significantly easier to have multiple forms that can update that status and to show a list of Entities with the latest status information.

 In many contexts, the information that needs to be shared between forms is minimal and sometimes as little as an ID and label are enough.
 Sometimes the subjects of a workflow are known ahead of time, either from a prior ODK form or some other system.
-Entities makes both of these cases straightforward to represent.
+Entities make both of these scenarios straightforward to represent.

 If your workflow requires accessing all captured data about an Entity, directly flowing data between forms would likely have worked well.
 You can achieve something similar with Entities by creating an Entity List that represents encounters with the Entity.

 For example, let's say that you have trees that you want to evaluate over time.
 You could have a ``trees`` Entity List that includes fixed properties of the trees: their location, their species, etc. Then you could have a second Entity List called ``tree_measurements`` that includes a property that represents a link back to a ``tree`` Entity as well as any measurements made during a new encounter.

+.. _entities-intro-limitations:

 Limitations
 ===========